cybercongress/cybercongress/ecosystem/donations/Open Program.md

 - In which year was google founded?
 - A link to your GitHub account if you have one

-Please, submit your PR [here](https://github.com/cybercongress/congress/pulls), usign [this]() template!
+Please, submit your issue [here](https://github.com/cybercongress/congress/issues), usign the referral program template!

 You should **only start this if you have been manually approved by us**.
-We will notify you.
-Other than this, a merged PR with the above details into the repo means an approval.
-All other submissions will be disqualified.
+We will notify you. ~~Other than this, a merged PR with the above details into the repo means an approval.~~ All other submissions will be disqualified.

 You MUST provide some kind of proof that the referral came from you.
 For example, this can be done in the form of the referral filling out a memo at the time of his donation with your nick in the memo field.
 The nick should be the same as was submitted in the PR, otherwise, we will not be able to identify you!
 This part is vital!